saraswathikarthikeyan/OnlineShopping/README.md

 Language: C#

 ## Setup
-To run the project in the local, download the project as zipped folder from git https://github.com/saraswathikarthikeyan/OnlineShopping.git
+To run the project in the local, download the project as zipped folder from git using the link provided / or git clone to the local folder https://github.com/saraswathikarthikeyan/OnlineShopping.git

 $ Place the folder in the local path/ your development environemnt.